Mongrel Mob: History

-The gang began with a group of mainly New Zealand European youths from Wellington and Hawke's Bay in the 1960s.
+The gang began with a group of mainly Pākehā youths from Wellington and Hawke's Bay in the 1960s.
 Legend within the gang holds that the name originated from the comments of a judge in the Hastings District Court, who referred to a group of men before him as mongrels.
 Whatever the origin, the group embraced the term.
 By the late 1960s loose groups of rebellious young men in Wellington and Hawke's Bay were calling themselves Mongrels.
 By 1966 they were wearing patches bearing the name 'Mongrel Mob'.

 By about 1970 the Mongrels were also known as the Mongrel Mob, and the gang had expanded to include numerous Māori.
 Members consider Hastings in Hawke's Bay to be the gang's "Fatherland" or birthplace, and the gang first became known for its violence in Hawke's Bay.
 Later, similarly named groups sprang up around the country, forming their own independent chapters.

 In the 2000s and 2010s, the Mongrel Mob began expanding into parts of Australia.
 In 2018 they also expanded into Canada.